 After retiring in 1985, Ambassador Dudley remained socially engaged in Harlem.
 His life of achievement was also recognized through honorary Doctor of Laws from the University of Liberia, Morgan State College, and his alma mater, Johnson C. Smith University.

-Ambassador Edward Richard Dudley passed away February 8, 2005, one month before his 94th birthday.
+Ambassador Edward Richard Dudley, a member of Alpha Phi Alpha Fraternity, passed away February 8, 2005, one month before his 94th birthday.
 He was survived by his wife, Rae Oley Dudley, their son, Edward Dudley III, and three grandchildren.